 I came across this dresser hutch combo and I thought it would make a good project piece.
-My daughter was still using the dresser that we had in the nursery, which was just too small.
-I wanted a sutble design with a few details that would really make it special like a stencilled detail.
+I was thinking to do a sutble design with a stencil, nothing too bold.
 After looking around online, I found one example that used a stencil to make the countertop of a dresser stand out like it was an actual countertop.
-Because I was also really wanting to try incorporating a black board on the hutch, the countertop needed to be feminine.
+Rather than painting the top portion of the hutch all white, I opted to make the backing a black board – functional and stylish.

 1. Clean furniture, remove knobs and sand off any rough or stained areas.